-Diarrhoea can be defined as an alteration in the normal bowel movement, characterized by at least three loose or liquid bowel movements each day and adult daily stools exceeds 300 g and contains 60 - 95 % water.
-It can result in dehydration due to fluid loss and can lead to death.
-The common reason for causing diarrhoea is gastrointestinal infection by various types of bacteria, virus, and parasites.

-According to WHO, after pneumonia it is second most common cause of infant mortality in developing countries, and it is responsible for the death of about 2 - 4 million children every year, especially in Africa and it is still a big public health challenge in developing countries.

-Due to unhygienic livelihood condition specially in rural areas, peoples are very prone to diarrhea and several other diseases.
+Diarrhoea can be defined as an alteration in the normal bowel movement, characterized by at least three loose or liquid bowel movements each day and adult daily stools exceeds 300 g and contains 60-95% water.
+It can result in dehydration due to fluid loss and can lead to death1.
+The common reason for causing diarrhoea is gastrointestinal infection by various types of bacteria, virus, and parasites2.
+According to WHO, after pneumonia it is second most common cause of infant mortality in developing countries, and it is responsible for the death of about 2-4 million children every year, especially in Africa and it is still a big public in developing countries3.
+Due to unhygienic livelihood condition especially in rural areas, peoples are very prone to diarrhoea and several other diseases.
 This infection can be spread out through food, drinking water, and unhygienic environment.
-Furthermore rural populations live very far away from health centers, so there is lack of availability of proper medical facilities.

-There are many antibiotics available that are used as anti-diarrhoeal drug, but these drugs sometimes show some adverse effects and microorganisms are tends to develop resistance towards them.

-In these conditions, medicinal plants appear as an alternative and available health care solution in the management of diarrhoea.
-The roles of plants in maintaining human health is well documented.
+Furthermore rural populations live very far away from health centers, so there is lack of availability of proper medical facilities4.
+There are many antibiotics available that are used as anti-diarrhoeal drug, but these drugs sometimes show some adverse effects and microorganisms are tends to develop resistance against them5.
+In these conditions, medicinal plants appear as an alternative health care solution in the management of diarrhoea.
+The roles of plants in maintaining human health are well documented.
 Many plant species have been screened for substances with therapeutic activity.
-For the treatment of diarrhoea, medicinal plants are a potential source of antidiarrhoeal drugs

-Bombax buonopozense P. beauv.
+For the treatment of diarrhoea, medicinal plants are a potential source of antidiarrhoeal drugs Bombax buonopozense P. Beauv.
 (Bombacacea) is a tropical tree that grows up to 40 meters in height with large buttress roots that can spread six meters.
-It is native primarily in West Africa where it is found in rainforests of Sierra Leone in the northwest, east Gabon.
+It is native primarily in West Africa where it is found in rainforests of Sierra Leone in the northwest, east Gabon6.
 It has common vernacular names in different languages such as Vabga (Dagbani) and Kurya (Hausa) and different parts are used for different purposes.

 The bark of younger trees is covered with spine and shedding the spines with age to some degree and large deep pink-to-red flowers emerge while the tree is leafless.
 The leaves are compound and have 5 to 9 leaflets and 15 to 25 secondary veins.
 The individual leaflets have entire margins and are large.
 The undersides of the leaflet may be glabrous or puberclous.
-The conspicuous flowers emerge while the tree is leafless and are either solitary or arranged in small axillary cymes.
+The conspicuous flowers emerge while the tree is leafless and are either solitary or arranged in small auxiliary cymes6.
+There is limited scientifc evidence supporting the potential use of leaves of B. buonopozense as an antidiarrhoeal agent.
+Present study therefore investigated the scientifc basis for the effcacy of its antidiarrhoeal properties7.